Whether you're in school, college, or looking for a career change, we'll help you find the right apprenticeship and give you the tools to land it.

 That led to me being awarded Apprentice of the Year by the Association for Project Management, my company's Unsung Hero award, and being named a finalist for two other apprenticeship awards.

-Alongside my role, I spent time delivering careers fairs, workshops, and assemblies in schools and colleges β speaking to students who were unsure, under-informed, and trying to work things out, just like I was.
+Alongside my role, I spent time delivering careers fairs, workshops, and assemblies in schools and colleges.
+Speaking to students who were unsure, under-informed, and trying to work things out.
+Just like I was.

-But, more importantly for you, I now also assess apprenticeship and graduate assessment centres.
+But more importantly for you, I now also assess apprenticeship and graduate assessment centres.

 That means I'm in the room when decisions are made.
 I see what gets candidates through and what gets them rejected.